LoxYourLife/create-loxberry-plugin/README.md

 > This is currently under development.
 No guarantee that everything works!

-This is a plugin generator for Loxberry Plgugins.
+This is a plugin generator for Loxberry Plugins.
 It will ask ou lot's of questions and based on the answers generate a loxberry plugin template.
 It's avaialable for `Perl`, `PHP` and `NodeJS - Express`.
 After generating the template you can directly install it on Loxberry.

 ## How to genrate a template